Day: In the International System of Units

 In the International System of Units (SI), a day not an official unit, but is accepted for use with SI.
 A day, with symbol d, is defined using SI units as 86,400 seconds; the second is the base unit of time in SI units.
-In 1967–68, during the 13th CGPM (Resolution 1), the International Bureau of Weights and Measures (BIPM) redefined a second as "... the duration of 9,192,631,770 periods of the radiation corresponding to the transition between two hyperfine levels of the ground state of the caesium 133 atom."
+In 1967–68, during the 13th CGPM (Resolution 1), the International Bureau of Weights and Measures (BIPM) redefined a second as "the duration of 9,192,631,770 periods of the radiation corresponding to the transition between two hyperfine levels of the ground state of the caesium-133 atom".
 This makes the SI-based day last exactly 794,243,384,928,000 of those periods.

 In decimal and metric time

 Various decimal or metric time proposals have been made, but do not redefine the day, and use the day or sidereal day as a base unit.
 Metric time uses metric prefixes to keep time.
 It uses the day as the base unit, and smaller units being fractions of a day: a metric hour (deci) is 1/10 of a day; a metric minute (milli) is 1/1000 of a day; etc. Similarly, in decimal time, the length of a day is static to normal time.
-A day is also split into 10 hours, and 10 days comprise a décade – the equivalent to a week.
+A day is also split into 10 hours, and 10 days comprise a décade – the equivalent of a week.
 3 décades make a month.
 Various decimal time proposals which do not redefine the day: Henri de Sarrauton's proposal kept days, and subdivided hours into 100 minutes; in Mendizábal y Tamborel's proposal, the sidereal day was the basic unit, with subdivisions made upon it; and Rey-Pailhade's proposal divided the day 100 cés.